prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 `present`: ``true`` (default) or ``false``
     Indicates whether the table contains the given data.

-Table data must be provided in CSV format.
-The first line in the CSV input should contain the names of columns and links.
+Table data must be provided in tabular (CSV) or structured (JSON, YAML) format.

+When data is in CSV format, the first line in the CSV input should contain the names of columns and links.
 Subsequent lines should contain values for the respective columns and links.
 Each line represents a table row.

+When data is in structured format, it must contain either a single record or a list of records.
+Record fields must coincide with the column and link names.

-CSV input must include values for identity columns and links.
+Input must include values for identity columns and links.

 A column value must be a valid HTSQL literal value of the column type (e.g.
 ``true`` or ``false`` for a *boolean* column, date in ``YYYY-MM-DD`` format for